BryceTuppurainen/SENG1120-PASS/README.md

 ![](./heap-vs-stack.png)

-**The magic of pointers is mainly that you can get the memory locations of data that is stored in the big heap stored as a tiny memory location in your fast-read/write stack memory allocation (usually < 8 bytes), pass them around between functions, copy them, and so on very very quickly by comparison to reading values off the heap over and over directly**
+**The magic of pointers is mainly that you can get the memory locations of data that is stored in the heap stored as a tiny memory location in your fast-read/write stack memory allocation (usually < 8 bytes), pass them around between functions, copy them, and so on very very quickly by comparison to reading values off the heap over and over directly**

 I'd recommend this:
 https://www.geeksforgeeks.org/stack-vs-heap-memory-allocation/